• Home

 Share on FacebookShare on Twitter

-In an impressive feat of creativity, two college juniors, Arjun Oberoi and Daniel Kim, just took the prize in the prestigious Microsoft Imagine Cup Competition with their revolutionary AI-driven wearable device, Argus.
+In an impressive feat of creativity, two college juniors, Arjun Oberoi and Daniel Kim, just took the prize in the prestigious Microsoft Imagine Cup Competition with their transformative AI-driven wearable device, Argus.

 This vision enhancement tech that’s meant to help the low vision was a grand prize winner ($100,000 prize plus a mentoring session with Microsoft Chairman and CEO Satya Nadella).